Peer to peer lending 2023

 - Losing money – Any investment you make through P2P lending relies on other people paying back the loans for you to make money, or even get all of your money back.
 If you do invest, look for a loan firm that tries to repay you if borrowers miss payments.

-- Uncertain economy – P2P lending is a relatively new industry, so loan companies could struggle to survive in the current climate (affected by the coronavirus pandemic and Brexit).
+- Uncertain economy – P2P lending companies could struggle to survive in a tough economic climate.
 It may also be harder for some borrowers to keep up with repayments.
 In 2021, RateSetter, Zopa and Funding Circle (three of the leading P2P firms) stopped accepting new investors, highlighting that it could be challenging for the industry to continue in the long term.

 - Slow return on investment – There's a chance that the money you invest through P2P loan firms won't be lent out straight away as there can be a wait before your money is matched to borrowers.
 Because of this, it's not guaranteed that you will start earning interest immediately.